Asana

 Asana user sentiment

 Users consistently praise Asana's task structure, multi-homing, and automation depth.
-On G2, a common theme: "We love that Asana turns emails into actionable, trackable tasks and automates key actions with rules" (G2 reviewer).
-The Timeline and List views are cited as best-in-class for structured project management.
+Timeline and List views are frequently cited as the strongest in the category for structured project management.
+The Work Graph and AI Teammates are drawing positive early feedback.

 Monday.com user sentiment